zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 and the `update table` statement to modify the structure of an existing table.

-A migration is a set of SQL statements that tells a database how to move from an old schema to a new one, and also how to move a database entirely from one server to the next.
+A migration is a set of SQL statements that tells a database how to move from an old schema to a new one (schema migration), and also how to move a database entirely from one server to the next (server migration).
 We will only be focusing on the former, **schema migrations**.

 A schema migration is also performed when we first define a schema, i.e. to create the initial tables and other database structures.
 Thankfully, we can use